interledger/rfcs/0036-spsp-pull-payments/0036-spsp-pull-payments.md

 ### Conducting the Pull Payment

 The Payee's SPSP Client opens a [STREAM](../0029-stream/0029-stream.md) connection to the Payer's SPSP Server as described in the [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md).
+Note that if there is already an existing open STREAM connection to the `destination_account` the Pull Payment Pointer is resolving to, the connection SHOULD be closed.

 Once this connection is established, the process continues as follows:

 The SPSP Server begins sending ILP packets to complete the Pull Payment.
   1. The SPSP Server will adjust their `sendMax` to reflect the amount they're willing to send.